Absolutely, envisioning a world characterized by gender equality is a powerful aspiration.

 2. Ask for their Stories

 How many women in your audience have made great strides in the name of equality?
-How many have challenged stereotypes or done things they were told they couldn’t do?
-Invite them to tell their stories (and stories of women they know) to get your sisterhood excited about what women are accomplishing.
+How many people have challenged stereotypes or accomplished things they were told they couldn’t do?
+Invite them to tell their stories (and stories of women they know).
+To get your sisterhood excited about what women are accomplishing.

 3. Run a Contest

 Who doesn’t like to win something?
 And be recognised for it?
 Sponsor an essay contest, a product-naming contest, a photo contest – anything that unites your ideal customer with your business – and then marry it all to this year’s IWD theme, #BreakTheBias.